Choi Sang

-Choi Sang (born Choi Min-Sung on January 1, 1987) is a South Korean actor.
+Choi Sang (born January 1, 1987) is a South Korean actor.
 He is best known for his roles in My Bittersweet Life, My Dear Cat, and Cinderella with Four Knights.
 Previously known by the screen name Choi Min, he changed his screen name to Choi Sang beginning with his leading role in the KBS2 daily soap opera Cinderella Game in 2024.